Nest Mini replaces Home Mini as Google's smallest smart speaker

-Now, the company is announcing a new version of their smallest smart speaker.
-It's called the Nest Mini, as Google moves toward a Nest-branded line of smart-home devices that includes the Nest Hello, Nest Hub and Nest Hub Max.
+The new version of its smallest smart speaker is called the Nest Mini, as Google moves toward a Nest-branded line of smart home devices that includes the Nest Hello, Nest Hub and Nest Hub Max.

-The Nest Mini looks very similar to the Google Home Mini, but there are sure to be differences inside.
-Stay tuned for updates to this post as the event continues.
+The Nest Mini will also be $49 (£49), and is available for preorder today and in stores in the US and other countries on Oct.
+22. While the Home Mini and the new Nest Mini look nearly identical at first glance, there are a handful of important updates.

+Google added sky blue to your color options for the Nest Mini, in addition to coral, chalk and charcoal.
+The fabric on the top looks and feels similar to Home Mini, but it's made from 100% recycled plastic.

 CNET Smart Home